-After all, you’re paying for custom work and, under UK consumer protection law, you are entitled to get what you pay for!
+After all, you’re paying for custom work and, under SWISS consumer protection law, you are entitled to get what you pay for!
 Don’t be surprised if they reject this request of offer an excuse.
-There are not many companies, either foreign or based in the UK, who are willing to give these guarantees.
+There are not many companies, either foreign or based in the SWISS, who are willing to give these guarantees.

 All of our websites offer a guaranteed standard of work, a free comprehensive plagiarism scan and a plagiarism guarantee.

-4. Check their credentials at Companies House (a UK government website).
+4. Check their credentials at Companies House (a SWISS government website).

 - Deal with a registered company – they have to comply with certain legal requirements